OpenDrupal/opendrupal-archived/_lessons/01_agile_team-processes/01_agile_team-processes.md

 "Agile software development is a group of software development methods based on iterative and incremental development, where requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
 It promotes adaptive planning, evolutionary development and delivery, a time-boxed iterative approach, and encourages rapid and flexible response to change.
 It is a conceptual framework that promotes foreseen tight interactions throughout the development cycle."

+@todo - link to Intro to Agile slides

+####Group Activity - Paper cups game

+@todo - link to teacher resource for paper cups game

+* What did we learn?
+* What agile priciples does this game demonstrate?

 ####SCRUM
 @todo add intro to SRCUM
+@todo - link to SCRUM slides

 * __Product Owner__ – (a role probably performed by the Service manager) responsible for delivering return on investment, usually by creating products that users love
 * __Delivery Manager__ (aka Scrum master or project manager) – the agile expert responsible for removing blockers (things slowing a team down), they also act as a facilitator at team meetings